Skip to content

 • Poem Bot - Responds to /poem-bot commands with creative verses (yes, really)

-• Daily Repo Chronicle - Narrates the day’s activity like a storyteller - seriously, it’s kind of delightful.
+• Daily Repo Chronicle - Narrates the day’s activity like a storyteller - 6 chronicle discussions

 The Poem Bot started as a whimsy in our Copilot for PRs project in 2022.
 Someone said “wouldn’t it be funny if we had an agent that writes poems about our code?” and then we built it.
+Poem Bot responds to /poem-bot commands with creative verses about code, adding a touch of whimsy to the development workflow.
 We learned that AI agents don’t have to be all business - they can build culture and create moments of joy.
-We brought this forward to this project.

 A theme here is the reduction of cognitive load.
 Having agents summarize and narrate daily activity means we don’t have to mentally parse long lists of issues or PRs.
 Instead, we get digestible stories that highlight what’s important.
 This frees up mental bandwidth for actual work.